ms1moes/ms1moes/README.md

 ![MasterHead](img.jpg)
-<h2 align="center">😎 OTP C DEV 😎</h2>
+<h2 align="center"> I'm an average C enjoyer </h2>

-- Currently I'm only coding in C but I'm looking forward to learn more languages soon!
+- Currently I only know how to code in C but I'm looking forward to learn more languages soon!

 - If you want to contact me: **barretoguel@gmail.com**